Luscii/TakeHomeAssignmentReact/README.md

 ## Detailed Instructions

 ### 0. Run the code
+- Clone this repository.
+- Install the dependencies with yarn by running `yarn install`.
-Clone this repository.
-Run the application by invoking `yarn start` in the project directory.
-This should launch a browser pointing to [http://localhost:3000](http://localhost:3000) with the project.
+- Run the application by invoking `yarn start` in the project directory.
+- This should launch a browser pointing to [http://localhost:3000](http://localhost:3000) with the project.

 ### 1. Project structure
 The application is written in React, uses Redux for state management and Saga for side-effects middleware.